gayathrisatish13/meta-ads-performance-dashboard/README.md

 High-engagement but low-conversion segments

-Opportunities for cost optimization
+Cost optimization opportunities

-Key Analytical Insights
+##Key Analytical Insights

-High CTR does not guarantee strong ROI.
+High CTR does not necessarily translate into high ROI.

-A small subset of ads drives a disproportionate share of conversions.
+A small subset of ads drives the majority of conversions.

-Budget allocation inefficiencies can be detected through CPC and conversion rate patterns.
+Budget inefficiencies are visible through CPC and conversion rate patterns.

 Campaign performance varies significantly across user segments.

-These findings support strategic reallocation of advertising budgets.
+These insights support strategic reallocation of advertising budgets.

-Tools & Technologies
+##Tools & Technologies

 Power BI Desktop